AidasPa/uts/README.md

 - `@KEYBIND(type: BindAction, action: string, event: IE_RELEASED | IE_PRESSED)`
 - `@UFUNCTION` TODO ...

-## Caveats :poop:

-Sadly, there are a *few* caveats when writing code using this toolkit (nothing that can't be worked on in the future).

-1. In order for intellisense to work, you need to set the `.u.ts` file extension be treated as `.ts` You can do this on **vscode** by configuring the file association for `.u.ts` files.
-2. Because of #2, **vscode** bugs out and doesn't read the `tsconfig.json` file which enables `experimentalDecorators`.
-You also can't ignore specific decorator lines because a decorator **must** be above a declaration.
-One workaraound is simply livin with some squiggly lines or adding a `// @ts-nocheck` ( :neutral_face: ) at the top.
-3. ONLY ONE CLASS PER `.u.ts`.
-Use `commonjs` modules for inheritance.

 ## Support, Feedback and Contributions :heart:
 Having an issue?
 Feel free to open one here.
 Want to contribute?
 PRs are always welcome no matter how big.